ibm-cloud-docs/BlockStorage/replication.md

-## How do I specify host authorizations before failing over to the secondary data center?
+## How do I specify host authorizations before the servers fail over to the secondary data center?

 Authorized hosts and volumes must be in the same data center.
 You can't have a replica volume in London and the host in Amsterdam; both must be in London or both must be in Amsterdam.